Core Web Vitals Optimization: A Technical SEO Guide for 2025

 Customer Development Manager

-June 20, 2025 12 min read
+June 20, 2025 15 min read

 Understanding Core Web Vitals and SEO Impact

 Did you know that website user experience now directly impacts your Google rankings?
-Core Web Vitals are the key metrics Google uses to measure this experience, so understanding them is crucial for SEO success in 2025.
+(How UI/UX Impacts Google Rankings) Core Web Vitals are the key metrics Google uses to measure this experience, and they're also used as ranking signals.
+Understanding them is crucial for SEO success in 2025, 'cause if your site's slow, it might end up buried in search results.

 Core Web Vitals consist of three specific page speed and user interaction measurements.
-These metrics provide a holistic view of how users experience your website.
-Ignoring these vital signs could leave your website buried in search results.
+(Core Web Vitals UX: Google's Metrics For Measuring User Experience) These metrics give a pretty good idea of how users actually experience your website.

-• Interaction to Next Paint (INP): This metric measures the time it takes for a page to respond to a user's interaction (e.g., clicking a button).
+• Interaction to Next Paint (INP): This metric measures the time it takes for a page to respond to a user's interaction (like clicking a button).
 A good INP score is 200 milliseconds or less.

 • Cumulative Layout Shift (CLS): Quantifies the unexpected movement of visual elements on a page.
 An ideal CLS score is 0.1 or less.
 Imagine trying to click a link only for it to shift as the page loads – that's CLS in action!